 The company has made an irrevocable election to recognize changes in fair value of investments in equity instruments through other comprehensive income, not through profit or loss.
 A gain or loss from fair value changes will be shown in other comprehensive income and will not be reclassified subsequently to profit or loss.
 Equity instruments measured at fair value through other comprehensive income are recognized initially at fair value plus transaction cost directly attributable to the asset.
 After initial recognition, each asset is measured at fair value, with changes in fair value included in other comprehensive income.
 Accumulated gains or losses recognized through other comprehensive income are directly transferred to retained earnings when the equity instrument is derecognized or its fair value substantially decreased.
 Dividends are recognized as finance income in profit or loss.

 Impairment of financial assets

-Financial assets carried at amortised cost and FVOCI are assessed for indicators of impairment at each reporting end date.
+Financial assets, other than those measured at fair value through profit or loss, are assessed for indicators of impairment at each reporting end date.